This post contains affiliate links.

 Ultimately, if you’re a tech-savvy individual that doesn’t mind a little mechanical or electrical work, we recommend purchasing a used Power Wheels just in case it needs some repairs.
 As long as you get it for a decent price, it will be exponentially cheaper than a new Power Wheels, even with the added cost of parts.

-If you’re more of a “one and done” kind of person that doesn’t want the hassle of potentially fixing a used Power Wheels or gambling on its condition, you’re better of spending the extra cash on a new one and giving yourself some peace of mind.
+If you’re more of a “one and done” kind of person that doesn’t want the hassle of potentially fixing a previously owned Power Wheels or gambling on its condition, you’re better of spending the extra cash on a new one and giving yourself some peace of mind.

 How to Fix Common Issues on Used Power Wheels